simplysparsh/BabyMusic-AI/docs/backend.md

 Supabase provides a storage service for storing and serving user-generated content, such as audio files.
 Baby Music AI uses this service to store generated song audio files.

-When a song is generated, the audio file is uploaded to Supabase storage, and the URL of the file is stored in the `songs` table.
+When a song is generated, the audio file is uploaded to Supabase storage, and the URL of the file is stored in the `songs` or `song_variations` table.
 The frontend can then retrieve the audio URL from the database and use it to play the song or provide download links.

 ## API Endpoints